fillumina/maven-dependency-list/README.md

 - `-j` pring a full java exception stacktrace on error

 - It accepts any number of directories that will be traversed searching for sub-projects.
-If a sub-directory doesn't contain a `pom.xml` no further traversing is performed.

 ## Examples